llm-operator/docs/docs/source/fine_tuning.rst

 Managing Quota
 --------------

-LLMariner allows uses to manage GPU quotas with integration with `Kueue <https://kueue.sigs.k8s.io/>`_.
+LLMariner allows users to manage GPU quotas with integration with `Kueue <https://kueue.sigs.k8s.io/>`_.

 You can install Kueue with the following command: